stella-ocker/mwprop/README.md

 ## test_ne2025p.py

 Users wishing to test if the Python installation behaves as expected may also run this executable script from any command line.
-A specific sightline is evaluated and compared to expected values, and the percent error between the expected and calculated parameters are printed.
+A specific sightline is evaluated and compared to expected values, and the percent errors between the expected and calculated parameters are printed.

 -----